pozsegam/pozsegam/README.md

-# Hello there :wave: :technologist:
+# Hello there :wave: :technologist-man:

 My name is Máté and I am currently working as a full-time Frontend Engineer in Hungary. :hungary: